Relief from Gun Violence

 Love for Louisville: Old National Bank Survivors Fund

-This fund has been established in partnership with the National Compassion Fund (NCF) to support the survivors and heirs of the Old National Bank mass casualty that occurred on April 10, 2023.
-This fund is administered directly through the National Compassion Fund.
-Direct donations to survivors and their heirs should be submitted through the link provided, as no donations will be processed through the Community Foundation of Louisville.
-Community Foundation fundholders can recommend a grant to the National Compassion Fund directly from their Donor Advised Fund or Charitable Checking Fund.
+This fund was established in partnership with the National Compassion Fund (NCF) to support the survivors and heirs of the Old National Bank mass casualty that occurred on April 10, 2023.
+This fund was administered directly through the National Compassion Fund.

 Love for Louisville: Chickasaw Park Survivors Fund

-This fund has been established in partnership with the National Compassion Fund (NCF) to support the survivors and heirs of the Chickasaw Park mass casualty that occurred on April 15, 2023.
-This fund is administered directly through the National Compassion Fund.
-Direct donations to survivors and their heirs should be submitted through the link provided, as no donations will be processed through the Community Foundation of Louisville.
-Community Foundation fundholders can recommend a grant to the National Compassion Fund directly from their Donor Advised Fund or Charitable Checking Fund.
+This fund was established in partnership with the National Compassion Fund (NCF) to support the survivors and heirs of the Chickasaw Park mass casualty that occurred on April 15, 2023.
+This fund was administered directly through the National Compassion Fund.

 For More Information Please Contact